nugunacoding/public/_posts/post001.md

+---
-# 1. An Introduction to Git
+title: 1.
+An Introduction to Git
+date: 2018-12-18 16:15 +0800
+categories: All about Git
+---

+### Git is...
-Git: Version Control System(VCS), suggested by Linus Tovaldzs who is well-known for developing Linux OS.
+ - Version Control System(VCS), suggested by Linus Tovaldzs who is well-known for developing Linux OS.

 ### The Purpose of Git
 - Fast